 - 1 mango – 15.72 g

-And when it comes to fruit or fruit juice, always choose to eat the whole fruit.
+It contains a natural supply of vitamins and minerals, too.
+When it comes to fruit or fruit juice, always choose to eat the whole fruit.

-Don’t Be Fooled By Fruit Juice
+Don’t Let Fruit Juice Fool You

-- 1 whole apple has 70 g calories, 19 g carbohydrates, 3 g fiber, 14 g sugar.
+- 1 whole apple has 70 g calories, 19 g carbohydrates, 3 g fiber, 14 g sugar

-- 1 cup homemade apple juice has 120 calories, 30 g carbohydrates, 0 g fiber, and 28 g sugar.
+- 1 cup homemade apple juice has 120 calories, 30 g carbohydrates, 0 g fiber, 28 g sugar

-Now that’s a big difference right?
-By juicing the fruit you instantly double your calories and sugar/fructose intake.
+Now that’s a big difference, right?
+By juicing the fruit, you instantly double your calories and sugar/fructose intake.

-And it’s all because of the fructose.
+…and it’s all because of the fructose.

-The Unique Metabolism Of Fructose
+The Unique Metabolism of Fructose